Some thoughts on Social Networking and Usenet, in response to https://jfm.carcosa.net/blog/computing/usenet/ .

-The format of any USENET post was superficially that of a (pre-multimedia) mail.
-So a USENET article had a number of header lines as Key-Value pairs, broken according to mail long-line folding rules, and a body, which was ASCII text.
-Later additions tried to improve on that, but failed - more about that later.
+The format of any USENET post was superficially that of (pre-multimedia) mail.
+So a USENET article had a number of header lines as Key-Value pairs, broken according to e-mails long-line folding rules, and a body, which contained ASCII.
+Later additions tried to improve on that, but failed — more on that later.

 A somewhat basic usenet header would look somewhat like this: